magicsandbox-ai/magicsandbox/apps/CreateDocs/docs.md

 # Magic Functions

 Magic Functions are the backend equivalent to Magic Apps.
-They can be called by Magic Apps and other Magic Functions, and they can call other Magic Functions.
+Magic Apps can call Magics Functions, and Magic Functions can call other Magic Functions.

 Like Magic Apps, Magic Functions are also just JSON objects.
 See [shared keys](#shared-keys-between-magic-apps-and-magic-functions) above for the keys you can include.